johnros/johnros.github.com/books.md

 22. __The Princeton Companion to Applied Mathematics__.
 For short, readable, and authoritative explanations of EVERYTHING in applied mathematics.

 23. Bryant, R.E., and O'Hallaron D.R. __Computer Systems: A Programmer’s Perspective__.
-If you want to know how a computer works, for the purpose of programming (not maitaining it).
+If you want to know how a computer works, for the purpose of programming (not maintaining it).

 24. Solomon, Justin. __Numerical algorithms: methods for computer vision, machine learning, and graphics__.
 A complete, and well written exposition of many numerical algorithms.

 25. Raftery, Adrian E., Martin T. Wells, and Martin A. Tanner. __Statistics in the 21st Century__.
 An excellent overview of the state of statistical research at the end of the 20th century.
-Icluding excellent topic overviews, and open research questions.
+Including excellent topic overviews, and open research questions.

+26. Peter Godfrey-Smith. __Theory and reality__.
+An excellent introduction to the philosophy of science.

 Feel free to use this list, and recommend more entries.